English Ragi Roti (1 Piece) and English Palak Paneer (1 Cup)

 Portion Control

-Add a source of lean protein, such as grilled chicken or tofu, to your meal.
-Protein can help slow down the absorption of carbohydrates.
+Include a source of lean protein such as grilled chicken or chickpeas, and healthy fats like avocado or a small amount of nuts to your meal.
+These can help slow down the absorption of carbohydrates.

 Increase Fiber Intake